fukiIsABadDog/Maelstrom/README.md

 ## Main Razor pages
 Navigate to Maelstrom => Areas => User/Pages

-Everything there is directly related to displaying content to users:
+Everything there is related to displaying content to users:
-Routing, HTML generation, Working with the models.
+Routing, HTML generation, Working with models.

 ## LINQ to EF Core
 This one is easy!
 Just look in the AppUserService folder.